How to Choose the Best Probiotic

 Klaire Ther-Biotic for Infants Powder – 10+ billion cfu per ¼ tsp powder – A powdered blend of 5 Lactobacillus species and 5 Bifidobacterium species for infants and children up to 2 years old.
 Often helpful after cesarean section delivery, or for formula feedings, antibiotics, toxin exposures, and a maternal diet lacking in fresh fruits and vegetables.
 For very small infants, powder can be brushed on the nipples before breastfeeding.
 1/4 tsp can eventually be mixed with expressed breast milk, formula, or solid food at room temperature.
 Never attempt to feed powder directly to infants or children, and remember that it can be deactivated by heat.

 You can purchase most of these for 10% off using this link to my online dispensary (free shipping over $49).
-Xymogen products must be purchased directly from the manufacturer using a practitioner code (you can contact us directly if you need the practitioner code to order online).
+Xymogen products can be purchased using this link.
 As always, talk to your health care provider before beginning a supplementation protocol or changing medications.